 - Correlate population, housing, and income disparity via geo-spatial analysis

-- Listen and engage generational, gendered, and/or racial life experiences that introduce diverse perspectives.
+- Listen to interviews which help them engage generational, gendered, and/or racial life experiences that introduce diverse perspectives.

-- Understand structural inequalities which drive black activists to concentrate on economic development.
+- Understand structural inequalities which drive black activists to concentrate on economic development; and

 - Evaluate primary sources, scrutinize abstract representations, and formulate an interpretative framework for understanding rhetoric and images from the black power period.